amida-tech/amida-notification-microservice/README.md

 cp .env.example .env
 ```

+Create the database:

+When you `yarn start` the first time (see the [Development > Run](#Run) section), a script will automatically create the database schema.
+However, this will only work if your postgres instance has:

+1. A database matching your `.env` file's `NOTIFICATION_SERVICE_PG_DB` name
+2. A user matching your `.env` file's `NOTIFICATION_SERVICE_PG_USER` name, which has sufficient permissions to modify your `NOTIFICATION_SERVICE_PG_DB`.

+Therefore, in your Postgres instance, create that user and database now.

 ### Push Notifications

 Create the service user on the the Auth Service which will perform notification actions: